 We seniors are fortunate to live in a city that offers so many services targeted to our needs, many of them free.
 And the web has given us access to an abundance of local and state as well as national and international resources.
-This section of the LAW website offers you three ways to become familiar with them.
+This section of the LiveAgeWell website offers you four ways to become familiar with them.

 The first table lists local and national organizations providing services to seniors and links to their websites.

-The second table, "Needs You May Have," lists some common needs of seniors with services and organizations that specifically address those needs.
+The second table, "Needs You May Have," lists some common needs of seniors and directs them to services and organizations that can help.
 The table provides a link to each one that will bring you directly to the resource(s) that can help.

 Remember to check the Bulletin Board section on the EBA Building Link for services shareholders are offering to other shareholders.